datawire/ambassador-docs/docs/edge-stack/pre-release/tutorials/getting-started.md

 3. Either follow the installation instructions there, or copy the token out and follow along here.

+4. Once your cluster is connected to Ambassador Cloud, a community license is automatically applied.

 **We recommend using Helm** to install but there are other options below to choose from.

 <GettingStartedEdgeStack21Tabs version="$version$" />